Parcels-code/parcels-code.org/src/posts/parcels-v4preview/index.md

 We are very excited to announce that Parcels v4-preview is now available for performing Lagrangian simulations in hydrodynamic flows.
 Parcels v4 is a complete redesign of the [Parcels code](https://parcels-code.org) and is designed to be more flexible and extensible than previous versions.

-Parcels v4 is pure python code, so that it can leverage the full power of the [Pangeo ecosystem](https://pangeo.io/) of geoscience python tools such as Xarray, Dask and Zarr.
+With this release - Parcels is a pure Python package that leverages the full power of the [Pangeo ecosystem](https://pangeo.io/) of geoscience python tools such as Xarray, Dask and Zarr.
 Particle advection and interpolation are now vectorised operations, which improves performance and makes [particle-particle interactions](https://docs.parcels-code.org/en/main/user_guide/examples/tutorial_interaction.html) easier to implement.

 Key improvements include: